elotl/milpa-apps/elasticsearch/README.md

 ## Questions/comments

-If you have questions or comments, feel free to reach out to Elotl at info@elotl.co or file an issue in this repo.
+If you have questions or comments, feel free to reach out to us at info@elotl.co or file an issue in this repo.